corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/building-against-non-release.md

 {{< warning >}}
-If you do modify your local Corda repository after having published it to Maven local, then you must re-publish it to Maven local for the local installation to reflect the changes you have made.
+If you modify your local Corda repository after publishing it to Maven local, then you must re-publish it to Maven local for your local installation to reflect the changes you have made.

 {{< /warning >}}